wethegit/component-library/README.md

 ## Useful Commands

 - `yarn build` - Build all packages, including the Storybook site
-- `yarn dev` - Run all packages locally and preview with Storybook
+- `yarn start` - Run all packages locally and preview with Storybook
 - `yarn lint` - Lint all packages
 - `yarn changeset` - Generate a changeset
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)